Trade/other name(s): Thalomid

 You will probably not have most of the following side effects, but if you have any talk to your doctor or nurse.
 They can help you understand the side effects and cope with them.

-- allergic reactions (rash or hives, fever, rapid heart rate, low blood pressure)
+- Allergic reactions (rash or hives, fever, fast heartbeat, faintness, dizziness, low blood pressure)

 *See the “Precautions” section for more detailed information.